tamzishe/FactifyFM/README.md

 This is a Flask-Python App that can go and search for artists and musicians, and will return important facts and stats about them!

 Site: https://factifyfm-1.onrender.com/
+NOTE: Loading times will vary as the site often goes into downtime after not being used.
+Sorry for the inconvenience.

 By searching for an artist, the program goes into Spotify and retrieves the data needed.